naomibaes/naomibaes.github.io/content/resources/NYT/index.md

   - script
 ---

-Scripts to scrape a corpus of articles from "The New York Times Developer Network" for every month in each year, adhering to legal restrictions.
-Possibility: 1851-yesterday.
+Scrape articles from "The New York Times Developer Network" by month and year, adhering to legal restrictions.
+(1851-yesterday).

 <!--more-->